SleepyTrousers/EnderIO-1.5-1.12/README.md

 EnderIO [![Build Status](http://ci.tterrag.com/buildStatus/icon?job=EnderIO)](http://ci.tterrag.com/job/EnderIO/)
 =======

-All code (excluding the buindled APIs from other mods, which are covered by their respecitive licenses) are released without restriction into the public domain under the CC0 1.0 liscence (http://creativecommons.org/publicdomain/zero/1.0/legalcode) FAQ (https://wiki.creativecommons.org/CC0_FAQ).
+All code (excluding the bundled APIs from other mods, which are covered by their respective licenses) are released without restriction into the public domain under the CC0 1.0 license (http://creativecommons.org/publicdomain/zero/1.0/legalcode) FAQ (https://wiki.creativecommons.org/CC0_FAQ).
 Do what you want with it, as long as you smile while doing so.
 While it is not a requirement, it would be nice to know if it is being used and how, so send me hello to **crazypants.mc at gmail.com**.